Guides

 Visit a museum

 All the major museums are open on St Patrick’s Day, with many offering themed tours and events over the course of the long weekend.
-At the National Museum of Ireland – Archaeology, learn about the artefacts and shrines connected to Irish saints and how Christianity influenced the development of writing on the Saints and Scholars of Ireland Tour.
-The museum also has a Viking Ireland Family Tour running through March.
-As part of the St Patrick's Day Festival, the National Museum of Ireland at Collins Barracks will host Not Just Shamrocks: Irish Symbolism in the Museum's Collections tours on Saturday and Sunday.
+At the National Museum of Ireland, Kildare Street, learn about the artefacts and shrines connected to Irish saints and how Christianity influenced the development of writing on the Saints and Scholars of Ireland Tour.
+The museum also has a Chime Through Time Workshop where you and the kids can craft your own hand bell, inspired by the very hand bell that was once used by St Patrick himself.
+As part of the St Patrick's Day Festival, the National Museum of Ireland, Collins Barracks will host different St Patrick's Weekend tours and events from March 15-17, including Not Just Shamrocks: Irish Symbolism in the Museum's Collections and a special handling session Hands-on History: Exporting Ireland - Sweaters, Ceramics and Pharmaceuticals

-The free People and Places: Ireland in 19th & 20th Centuries exhibition is on in the National Photographic Archive, with photographs showcasing life in Ireland over the past 150 years, alongside Yeats: The Life and Works of William Butler Yeats.
-At the National Print Museum, Miniature Masterpieces: 100 Years of Irish Stamps is a joint exhibition between An Post and the museum that celebrates the design and history of Irish postage stamps.
+The free People and Places: Ireland in 19th & 20th Centuries exhibition is on in the National Photographic Archive in Meeting House Square, with photographs showcasing life in Ireland over the past 150 years, alongside Yeats: The Life and Works of William Butler Yeats.
+At Dublinia, learn all about the existing connections between ancient mystic Dublin and the present day at their Mystic Dublin - Modern Echoes of Medieval Magic exhibition.

 Head to an art gallery